 Interest.
 In interest or 'elective' communities people share a common characteristic other than place.
 They are linked together by factors such as religious belief, sexual orientation, occupation or ethnic origin.
 In this way we may talk about the 'gay community', the 'Catholic community' or the 'Chinese community'.
-Development in what might be called the sociology of identity and selfhood have played an important role in 'opening out the conceptual space within which non-place forms of communities' (ranging, according to Hoggett op cit from cyber-communities to car-boot enthusiasts) are a key feature of contemporary life
+Development in what might be called the sociology of identity and selfhood have played an important role in 'opening out the conceptual space within which non-place forms of community can be understood' (Hoggett 1997: 7).
+'Elective groups' and 'intentional communities' (ranging, according to Hoggett op cit from cyber-communities to car-boot enthusiasts) are a key feature of contemporary life